actuallymentor/setup-script-LEMH-stack/README.md

-# Setup script for LEMH scack
+# Setup script for LEMH stack

 I refer to this as my supermegaukulele server.
 It's the fastest setup I know of so far.